philezemonye/cyf-node-challenges/challenge-chat-server/README.md

 - [ ] You'll have to enable CORS on the express app (see note below)
   * For how to post JSON, Read ["Using Fetch", on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
-- [ ] Host your react app on netlify
-- [ ] Attach the link in your google classroom submission (along with your glitch server url)

-#### How should I start my React app?

-To make code review easier for us, please:
-- [ ] fork our starting repo.
-(You can later create a PR when you want a code review.)

-The repo is here: https://github.com/CodeYourFuture/cyf-chat-react

-- [ ] Follow the "Making a Pull Request" guide on https://codeyourfuture.github.io/syllabus-master/others/making-a-pull-request.html

-- [ ] Then run `npm install` after opening a terminal in the new project directory.

-- Note that this repo was made by simply running `create-react-app` exactly as you have done in the past.
-There is nothing special about it!

 ### Example screenshot of Simple React app